mrocklin/thesis/search.md

 The sets of transformations described within this thesis have two important properties

-*   They *terminate*:  I.e. the graph has no cycles.
+*   They *terminate*:  The graph has no cycles.
 There is always a sense of constant bounded progression to a final result.
 As a result the object of study is a directed acyclic graph (DAG).
 *   They are not *confluent* in general:  There are potentially multiple valid outcomes; the DAG may have multiple leaves.
 The choice of final outcome depends on which path the system takes at intermediate stages.

 Due to these two properties we can consider the set of all possible intermediate and final states as a directed acyclic graph (DAG) with a single input.
 In operational contexts this DAG can grow to be prohibitively large.
 In this section we discuss ways to traverse this DAG to quickly find high quality nodes/computations.